publ-ML.bib

 author = {Thomas Kotrba and Martin Lechner and Omair Sarwar

-and Axel Jantsch and },
+and Axel Jantsch },

 title = {Multispectral Feature Fusion for Deep Object